Whether you should or not, that's a different question.

 Find a way to keep track of everything.
 A separate bank account is a great start.
 At the very least, jot down expenses and track your miles on a notepad or a spreadsheet.
-For some, a GPS mileage tracking app like Hurdlr works a lot better.
+For some, a mileage tracker for Doordash such as a GPS app like Hurdlr works a lot better.

 5. Give yourself a paycheck

 I strongly believe the best way to handle your pay is to treat it like a business, and create a process where you are paying yourself in a systematic way.

 - All payments from Doordash, Uber Eats, Grubhub, and the smaller food delivery apps are deposited in my business bank account.

 - I set aside money for taxes and transfer that to a separate savings account where I'm less tempted to spend it.